 • Shorten the time required to confirm a clinical diagnosis of MHV

-• Ensure that vivariums are free of mouse hepatitis virus
+• Help ensure that vivariums are free of mouse hepatitis virus

 • Early prevention of spread of mouse hepatitis virus among a vivarium